temporalio/documentation/docs/concepts/what-is-a-global-namespace.md

 id: what-is-a-global-namespace
 title: What is a Global Namespace?
 sidebar_label: Global Namespace
-description: A Global Namespace is a Namespace that exists across Clusters when the Multi-Cluster Replication is set up.
+description: A Global Namespace is a Namespace that exists across Clusters when Multi-Cluster Replication is set up.
 tags:
   - explanation
 ---

-A Global Namespace is a [Namespace](/docs/concepts/what-is-a-namespace) that exists across Clusters when the [Multi-Cluster Replication](/docs/concepts/what-is-multi-cluster-replication) is set up.
+A Global Namespace is a [Namespace](/docs/concepts/what-is-a-namespace) that exists across Clusters when [Multi-Cluster Replication](/docs/concepts/what-is-multi-cluster-replication) is set up.

 The Global Namespace feature enables Workflow Executions to progress through another Cluster in the event of a failover.